wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 ## Minimize cost if you are not using the VM

->[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure Management Portal.
+>[AZURE.NOTE] To minimize charges for your Azure Virtual Machines when not in use, shut down the VM from the Azure Classic Management Portal.
 If you use the Windows power options inside a VM to shut down the VM, you are still charged the same amount for the VM.
-To reduce charges, you need to shut down the VM in the Azure Management Portal.
-If you no longer need the VM, remember to delete the VM and the associated .vhd files to avoid storage charges.For more information, see the FAQ section at [Virtual Machines Pricing Details](/home/features/virtual-machines/#price).
+To reduce charges, you need to shut down the VM in the Azure Classic Management Portal.
+If you no longer need the VM, remember to delete the VM and the associated .vhd files to avoid storage charges.For more information, see the FAQ section at [Virtual Machines Pricing Details](/home/features/virtual-machines/pricing/).

 ## More Information